 The CIWB celebrates women and men in Calgary who have achieved professional excellence while also championing diverse leadership in the community.
-In 2022, Mr. Hatcher, our President and CEO, and several women from our organization attended the CIWB gala.
-We plan to continue supporting this event in 2023 as it provides women in our organization with opportunities to network with other women in business.
+In 2023, Mr. Tan, our Vice President, Business Development, and several women from our organization attended the CIWB gala.
+We plan to continue sponsoring this event in 2024 as it provides women in our organization with opportunities to network with other women in business.